Ladydiana/JavaScriptCheatsheet/README.md

    </div> ;
 }
 ```
-<mark>The MyComponent function is called a functional custom component.</mark>
+:checkered_flag: The MyComponent function is called a functional custom component.

-==Name must begin with a capital letter which is unusual in JavaScript/C/Java coding conventions.==
+:checkered_flag: Name must begin with a capital letter which is unusual in JavaScript/C/Java coding conventions.